 Postal services in Switzerland

-Post offices have similar hours to local shops; most except the main offices in cities are closed on Sundays and over lunch.
+Post offices have hours similar to those of local shops; most except the main offices in cities are closed on Sundays and over lunch.

 English-language media in Switzerland